up9inc/mockintosh/Roadmap.md

 ## Milestone 5 - WIP

-1. Multi-response functionality
-1. Dataset support
 1. Automatic CORS
 1. Ability to refer to external files containing request _and_ response bodies
    - make it secure by disallowing files outside mock config hierarchy

 1. Clear status in log on which service addresses are listened to
    - right before `Mock server is ready!` have series of log lines
    - each line with clear URL of mock `Serving at http://<bind address>:port the mock for <service comment>`
 1. have own server signature like `Mockintosh/<version>`

+1. Multi-response functionality
+1. Dataset support
+1. fix pip install

 ## Milestone N